rezonant/rezonant.dev/public/resources/unreal/cpp/objects.md

 ## Outers

 When constructing a UObject using `NewObject()`, you can specify an "Outer" object.
-Outers in Unreal are used for various purposes such as serialization (`FPackage` uses it to know whether an object belongs in a package for instance), informational ownership (when debugging it can be useful to know what object is the "instigator" in a similar manner to the Instigator property of Actors), and allowing the object to retrieve its context without having to specify a specific property (for instance an Actor should be able to get its World, and an object "owned" by an Actor should be able to get its Actor).
+Outers in Unreal are used for various purposes such as serialization (`UPackage` uses it to know whether an object belongs in a package for instance), informational ownership (when debugging it can be useful to know what object is the "instigator" in a similar manner to the Instigator property of Actors), and allowing the object to retrieve its context without having to specify a specific property (for instance an Actor should be able to get its World, and an object "owned" by an Actor should be able to get its Actor).

+For the purposes of clear communication in this section, we will refer to objects which have a given object specified as their Outer as "Inners" (ie, each Outer has several Inners).
+This is also the terminology used within the engine source code.

-When walking the object graph to find reachable objects, the garbage collector will follow objects' Outers, meaning the Outer is effectively a "strong" GC relationship: A reachable "child" object will keep an otherwise unreachable "outer" object alive.
+When walking the object graph to find reachable objects, the garbage collector will follow objects' Outers, meaning the Outer is effectively a "strong" GC relationship: A reachable Inner object will keep an otherwise unreachable "outer" object alive.

-The reverse is not true: A reachable Outer object will not keep its "child objects" alive.
+The reverse is not true: A reachable Outer object will not keep its Inners alive.

-A common misconception is that Outers serve as a way to "group" allocations, that destroying an Outer has the effect of destroying all children, but this is not the case.
-If you call `MarkGarbage()` on an Outer object, garbage collection of that object will be prevented if there are any reachable "child" objects outstanding.
+A common misconception is that Outers serve as a way to "group" allocations, that destroying an Outer has the effect of destroying all Inners, but this is not the case.
+If you call `MarkGarbage()` on an Outer object, garbage collection of that object will be prevented if there are any reachable Inner objects outstanding.
 Thus it is not possible for the Outer relationship to be "auto nulled".

 ## Testing